ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ## User Activities
 This segment will focus on some of the typical scenarios and user journeys throughout the _Chirp!_ application.
-First we will document what features are accessible to the user when unauthorised and authorised, and then go into more details about some of the most important features of the application.
+First we will document what features are accessible to the user when they are either authorised or unauthorised, and then go into more details about some of the most important features of the application.

 ### Activity Diagram for Unauthorised- and Authorised Users
-Below is an activity diagram illustrating what actions the user can take when they are both authorised and unauthorised.
+Below is an activity diagram illustrating what actions the user can take when they are either authorised or unauthorised.

 ![Activity diagram for unauthorised- and authorised users](diagrams/images/UserActivities.png){ width=90% }

 ### Follow User
 Below is an activity diagram illustrating what happens when a user tries to follow another user.
 Following has the effect of adding the followed user's _Cheeps_ to one's _My Timeline_.
-Following is therefore essential when two users want to see what new _Cheeps_ the other posts
+Following is therefore essential for when a user wants to see what new _Cheeps_ the other user has posted.

 ![Activity diagram of a user following another user](diagrams/images/FollowUser.png){ width=75% }